scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.typ

 which we call *interface objects* and *interface syntax*.
 You'll find these in Cats and other libraries.

 ==== Interface Objects

-The simplest way of creating an interface that uses a type class is to place methods in a singleton object:
+The simplest way of creating an interface that uses a type class is to place methods in an object.

 ```scala mdoc:silent
 object Json {